chamber music | orchestral music | piano music | wind band | organ music

 Mehlschöberl (2015) 5 mins.
 For violin and piano.

 Mehlschöberl was written for Krysia Osostowicz’s Beethoven Plus project, as a companion to Beethoven’s eighth violin sonata, the delightful op.
 30 no. 3 in G major, a piece whose effervescent energy once earned it the nickname ‘Champagne’.
 The name for my piece comes from a letter of Beethoven’s to a friend, written a couple of years before the sonata, which he signs off ‘A kiss from your Beethoven, also known as Mehlschöberl’ – which is a kind of light Viennese pancake or soufflé, eaten with beef broth.
 It seemed to me (more than Champagne) to be a perfectly Beethovenish token of teasing and fun (with a hint of meatiness too).
 The eighth sonata is a special favourite of mine for its endlessly cheeky, subversive energy and charm.
 There’s a particular spot about a minute and a half into the first movement with a strange, devilish texture, twisting quick and sharp but also dark and momentarily sinister.
-Whenever I hear or play this bit I always feel that it’s Beethoven at the piano – in a cheeky mood, but with a strange undercurrent.
+Whenever I hear or play this bit I always feel that it’s Beethoven at the piano – in a cheeky mood, but with an undercurrent.

 Set in a slightly broader tempo than Beethoven’s Allegro, my first movement moves from vigour and sparkle to darker moments which probe into Beethoven’s fleeting shadow for a little longer.